 There are pros to food processing!
 However, while some processing can be helpful, it can quickly be taken to extremes.

 Grandma’s comfort food recipes at Christmas and Thanksgiving combine various ingredients—particularly some combination of carbs and fat—into unique, tasty sensations.
 Think pies, cookies, cakes, cobblers, and casseroles… which is your favourite?

-Because they provide us with energy from a combination of carbs and fat, these foods stimulate a unique dopamine release that makes us feel great and want seconds (and thirds and fourths).
+Because they provide us with energy from carbs and fat, these foods stimulate a unique dopamine release that makes us feel great and want seconds (and thirds and fourths).
 They might also make you want to have a nap!

 Although these foods are tasty and delicious, we find little in the way of vitamins, minerals, essential fatty acids, and amino acids when we look at what’s inside them.
 These ‘foods’ are just tasty combinations of fat, sugar, starch, and other yummy flavourings that give you happiness in the moment… and a blood sugar crash not long after.

 A hundred, ninety, eighty, and even seventy years ago, Grandma’s seasonal treats were just that—seasonal treats.
-But in recent times, we’ve solved food security, which has allowed us to create a wide array of these nutritionally poor, energy-dense comfort foods.
+But recently, we’ve solved food security, allowing us to create a wide array of these nutritionally poor, energy-dense comfort foods.
 They’re now available year-round, on demand.
-Subsequently, we have a shortage of nutrients in our food system despite abundant energy.
+Subsequently, our food system has a shortage of nutrients despite abundant energy.

 Modern agricultural technology, like synthetic fertilisers, industrialised farming practices, and food processing, has enabled us to create nutrient-poor, high-energy foods that many people feel almost addicted to.